-The year 2017 was an impressive one for China in its goal to achieve economic growth while reducing carbon emissions.
+The year 2017 was an impressive one for China in its effort to achieve economic growth while reducing carbon emissions.
 Based on scenario analysis in the Reinventing Fire: China report launched by Rocky Mountain Institute in 2016, China can do this by decreasing primary energy demand and increasing the…

 Yiyan is an associate with RMI’s China program, where she supports the program’s Managing Directors Lena Hansen and Jon Creyts with program-wide research, analysis, and collaboration.
 She is currently working on the power market optimization initiative, an effort to support China’s power market reforms and enable greater integration of renewable energy.
 Yiyan joined RMI in June 2017, and is based in the Beijing office.